protee/wok_Krolific/README.md

 ### Prerequisites
 - **4D v21** or higher (Project mode recommended).
-- There is no dependency for this first bric of our ogToolSuite.
+- There is no dependency for this first brick of our ogToolSuite.

 ### Installation via Dependencies Manager (GitHub)